Frozen (franchise): Once Upon a Snowman (2020)

+LEGO Disney Frozen: Operation Puffins (2025)

+A Lego special, LEGO Disney Frozen: Operation Puffins, was released on Disney+ in October 24, 2025.
+Taking place shortly after Frozen Fever, it shows that the Duke of Weselton loses everything after the events of the first film, and after finding a group of puffins, he sees that he can use them for revenge.
+At Arendelle Castle, while Elsa is shown to be stressed because everything in the castle must be in a certain position, Anna helps Olaf, Kristoff and Sven settle in, where they are not very happy due to the rules of how everything must be.
+At that moment, the puffins appear and steal the castle pieces for the Duke of Weselton, who intends to build his own castle.
+Then, a chase begins in which the protagonists must stop the Duke while he transports the pieces on a train.
+After recovering the castle pieces, Anna and Elsa realize that home is wherever they are, and decide to rebuild the castle, this time with the rooms the way they like them.

 Short series

 At Home with Olaf (2020)

 Disney released a series of short clips centered entirely around Olaf on their YouTube and Twitter pages on April 6, 2020.
 The shorts feature Josh Gad reprising his role as Olaf, and were animated by Hyrum Osmond and a few other animators, from their homes.
 These shorts were made during the COVID-19 pandemic.
 The series ended on May 13 of that year with a special musical montage short entitled I Am with You.
 The latter contains clips from other Disney animated films, such as Dumbo, Cinderella, Beauty and the Beast, Hercules, Wreck-It Ralph, the original Frozen, and more.
 21 shorts were released in total.

 Olaf Presents (2021)

 Olaf Presents was released on Disney+ on November 12, 2021, to coincide with Disney+ Day.
 The series of shorts center on Olaf narrating Disney stories "as only he can".
-The series is inspired by a scene in Frozen II in which Olaf recapped the entirety of the first film in 90 seconds.
+The series is inspired by a scene in Frozen 2 in which Olaf recapped the entirety of the first film in 90 seconds.
 The five recapped films in the series are The Little Mermaid, Aladdin, The Lion King, Tangled and Moana.